 As per every model in the Kraken line, the X and X Lite don’t disappoint.
 They balance sharp, clear highs with rumbling lows, and the positional sound is pretty good as well.
 Yes, the latter’s unsubtle (audio is dumped entirely onto the left or right ear the moment you turn away, for instance) but it’s not bad for an affordable headset.
 If you have the standard Kraken X, it’s easy to fiddle with the volume and/or activate the mute button via on-board controls as well.

 The issue is that microphone.
-A flexible cardioid affair, it’s powerful (almost too powerful, according to those I tested it with - they could hear everything in the room around me) yet isn’t detachable.
+A flexible cardioid affair, it’s powerful (almost too powerful, according to those I tested it with - they could hear everything in the room around me despite claims of noise-suppression) yet isn’t detachable.
 While that’s hardly the end of the world, it’s a nuisance nonetheless because it limits your options.
 Using the X to play music on your morning commute would look odd, for instance.